 Great Hearts Texas: Campus Coordinator for Co-Curricular Programs Location: Great Hearts Irving Reports to: Regional Coordinator for Co-Curricular Programs

-Assistance with Research & Development of New Programming: The Campus Coordinator assists his/her Regional Manager in gathering information needed to create new co-curricular offerings for the Arizona network.
+Assistance with Research & Development of New Programming: The Campus Coordinator assists his/her Regional Manager in gathering information needed to create new co-curricular offerings for the Texas network.
 The Campus Coordinator assists the Regional Manager in conducting parent surveys, focus groups, and other information-gathering initiatives with the families his/her academy, and relays results to the Regional Manager.

 Mission Alignment: The Campus Coordinator adheres to the vision of Great Hearts Academies by stewarding existing co-curricular programs that extend the high-minded teachings of the regular school day.
 Well-planned, classically-oriented lessons and culturally-enriching activities are the central focus of the programs – all of which are modeled after our classical Great Books, Core Knowledge, virtue-based, liberal arts classrooms – and the Campus Coordinator is the steward of the Great Hearts mission as it pertains to co-curricular programming at his/her campus.

 Curriculum Implementation and Development: The Campus Coordinator implements the Great Hearts Co-Curriculars curriculum in each of the programs s/he oversees at his/her academy.
 While the curriculum provided contains many themes, ideas, and lesson plans, it is not comprehensive.
 Therefore, the Campus Coordinator is also responsible for creating monthly, program-specific lesson plan calendars and individual lessons plans for the programs in his/her purview.